tpadev/epgid/README.md

 # epgid
-Fetch and unzip to use in zipless format
+Fetch and rename to use in zipless format